KaijieMo-kj/Counterfactual-Medical-Evidence/README.md

 ## Data Format

 Each line in the `.jsonl` files is a JSON object representing one QA instance.
-The data description is provided in README.markdown.
+The data description is provided in DataFormat.md.

 ## Citation